Chao-Xi/10PHP_Codes/readme.txt

 4.Alexa/Goolge Page Rank
 5.Force to download
 6.Show  Gravatar user's photo by email
-7.Get the number of RSS subscrition by cURL
+7.Get the number of RSS subscription by cURL
 8.Time difference
 9.Crop the picture
 10.Check website down or not